A keto food list for those new to the ketogenic diet to make shopping easier. This guide will help you make the right choices at the grocery store.

 Eggs are one of the perfect keto foods.
 But try and only buy organic eggs.
-If you have access to a farmer’s market, you can buy eggs directly from the farmer.
+If you have access to a farmer’s market, you can also buy eggs directly from the farmer.

 Farm fresh eggs don’t have to be organic.
 Getting an organic certification is too costly for some small farmers.
 But if the farmer tells you that the eggs come from pasture-raised, free-range chickens, go for it!
 Eat a couple eggs a day to keep the bodyfat away.

 If you love cheese and yogurt, no need to give them up.
 But make sure that the cheese comes from 100% grass-fed cows if you want the very best nutritional profile.
 And be certain that yogurt is full-fat and plain.